swt30/thesis/chapters/01-introduction/01-introduction.md

   \Cref{sec:watery-planet-interiors}
   \par\noindent "Watery planet interiors"
 } I explain the theory of planetary interior models.
-I describe my code, OGRE, which solves the equations of planetary structure in a self-consistent fashion and treats the temperature structure of the planet appropriately.
+I describe my code, \smallcaps{OGRE}, which solves the equations of planetary structure in a self-consistent fashion and treats the temperature structure of the planet appropriately.
 After incorporating my water equation of state into these models, I produce multi-layered planet structures for super-Earths with large water layers.
 I also validate these models against some previous results.
 This chapter concludes by exploring how strongly the radius of a watery super-Earth is linked to its water fraction, surface temperature, and other model parameters.